sass/sass-spec/README.md

 `:todo` for the current implementation you'd type `I!`.

 ## Tests
-The unit tests are located in the `tests/` directory.
-To run the tests, run
+The unit tests for the spec runner are located in the `tests/` directory.
+To run these unit tests, run:

 ```sh
 bundle exec rspec tests/